Advisory Guide · Microsoft Licensing · Open Value · ITAM

 Choosing the right Microsoft agreement is crucial.
 How does Open Value compare to the Enterprise Agreement (EA) for large enterprises or the newer Cloud Solution Provider (CSP) model?

-AspectOpen Value (Perpetual)Cloud Solution Provider (CSP)Enterprise Agreement (EA)
+AspectOpen Value (Perpetual)CSPEnterprise Agreement (EA)

-Suitable forSmall to midsize (5โ€“500 users) needing volume licences (on-premises or hybrid)All sizes (especially SMB) preferring cloud subscriptions and flexibilityLarge enterprises (500+ users) with broad Microsoft needs and centralised IT
+Suitable ForSmall to midsize (5–500 users) needing volume licences (on-premises or hybrid)All sizes (especially SMB) preferring cloud subscriptions and flexibilityLarge enterprises (500+ users) with broad Microsoft needs and centralised IT

-Licence typePerpetual (owned) with SA included; or optional OVS subscription variantSubscription ("rent" software) โ€” mostly cloud services; some perpetual optionsMix of perpetual and subscription; SA included on perpetual components
+Licence TypePerpetual (owned) with SA included; or optional OVS subscription variantSubscription ("rent" software).
+Mostly cloud services; some perpetual options.Mix of perpetual and subscription; SA included on perpetual components

-Agreement term3-year with annual payments; organisation-wide or selectiveNo fixed term; pay-as-you-go monthly/annual per user3-year contract; enterprise-wide commitment for agreed products
+Agreement Term3-year with annual payments; organisation-wide or selectiveNo fixed term; pay-as-you-go monthly/annual per user3-year contract; enterprise-wide commitment for agreed products

-Cost & discountsVolume pricing locked for term; payable in 3 instalments; discounts for company-wide platformPartner-driven pricing; monthly rates can change; limited volume discountsDeepest discounts (price levels Aโ€“D); pricing fixed at signing for term
+Cost & DiscountsVolume pricing locked for term; payable in 3 instalments; discounts for company-wide platformPartner-driven pricing; monthly rates can change; limited volume discountsDeepest discounts (price levels A–D); pricing fixed at signing for term

-FlexibilityMedium: Can add mid-term (prorated).
-Cannot reduce unless using OVS.High: Increase or decrease month to month; only pay for what you needLow: Must maintain minimum for 3 years; can increase via true-up but cannot reduce
+FlexibilityMedium.
+Can add mid-term (prorated).
+Cannot reduce unless using OVS.High.
+Increase or decrease month to month; only pay for what you need.Low.
+Must maintain minimum for 3 years; can increase via true-up but cannot reduce.

-End-of-termOwn licences perpetually (standard).
-OVS: must renew, buy out, or stop using.No rights to use if you stop paying (subscription only)Retain perpetual licences; lose SA benefits and subscription services if not renewed
+End-of-TermOwn licences perpetually (standard).
+OVS: must renew, buy out, or stop using.No rights to use if you stop paying (subscription only).Retain perpetual licences; lose SA benefits and subscription services if not renewed.

-For midsize organisations, Open Value vs. CSP is often the key decision.
+How to choose: For midsize organisations, Open Value vs CSP is often the key decision.
 Open Value makes sense if you need on-premises software or want to own licences outright and spread payments.
-CSP may be better if you are cloud-focused or need maximum flexibility (e.g., the ability to add or drop 20 seats next month).
-An Enterprise Agreement is typically only available once you exceed 500 users โ€” it provides greater discounts but heavier commitments.
+CSP may be better if you are cloud-focused or need maximum flexibility.
+An Enterprise Agreement is typically only available once you exceed 500 users.
 Some growing companies start with Open Value and later transition to an EA when they reach sufficient scale.

 Cost Structure and Software Assurance Benefits